cdubz/legal-copy-histories/histories/FastMail/Privacy Policy.md

 Privacy policy
 ==============

-This privacy policy came into effect on **May 25th, 2020**.
-The only change from our [previous policy](/about/privacy2019/) is the amendment of 'FastMail' to 'Fastmail' to reflect our updated name.
+This privacy policy came into effect on **Jan 12th, 2021**.
+The only change from our [previous policy](/about/privacy2020/) is the addition of the [Google API Usage disclosure](https://www.fastmail.com/about/privacy/#google).
+All previous version of our privacy policy can be found [here](/about/policy-historical).

 * * *